ciupava/TPI/README.md

 ---

 **Run it yourself!**
-The materiale present in page is available with a more detailed description of the data sources, how to perform the data preparation and the process behind a TPI analysis at [this](https://ciupava.github.io/TPI/) GitHub book.
+The material present in page is available with a more detailed description of the data sources, how to perform the data preparation and the process behind a TPI analysis at [this](https://ciupava.github.io/TPI/) GitHub book.

 ---